 1. The most basic measures are around constantly striving to ensure that you continuously look to increase sales, whilst improving cost efficiencies in your business by reducing wasteful expenditure and efficient levels of stock purchases at the best prices.

 2. Do your best to ensure you get your customers to pay you as quickly as possible especially where they haven’t paid you on the agreed date.
-Where you can, try avoid giving your customers the option to purchase from you on credit and try get “cash on delivery” terms.
+Where you can try to avoid giving your customers the option to purchase from you on credit and try to get “cash on delivery” terms.
 If you do sell on credit, looking at incentivising customers to pay their account early with an “early settlement discount” is a popular method of encouraging payments to be made sooner, but you need to weigh up the discount as an expense.

 3. The opposite applies when paying your suppliers: you want to try paying your suppliers as late as possible but without breaching the agreed terms or relationship with them.
 Additionally, you should constantly try to negotiate credit terms with your suppliers to give you a longer period in which to pay.
 This is especially important if you can foresee ahead of time that you may have cash flow challenges in your business.
 Even if you do have healthy cash flow in your business, obtaining favourable credit trade terms with your suppliers is well worth the effort just in case of unforeseen cash flow problems that may arise (these processes could take time; rather go through the process when you do have time on your side).

 4. Lastly, it is always prudent to consider putting in place a backup plan, for example in the form of a credit facility from your bank.
-The type of product/facility will vary and be subject to your business’ financial standing, but an example of this could be a credit overdraft facility on a business bank account that will allow your business to go into “the negative” up to a certain limit.
+The type of product/facility will vary and be subject to your business’s financial standing, but an example of this could be a credit overdraft facility on a business bank account that will allow your business to go into “the negative” up to a certain limit.

-The cash flow of a business can change suddenly, for example due to rapid sales growth or unforeseen circumstances.
-More often than not, business owners wait until it’s too late to explore and implement such backup plans; it can take time and effort to obtain credit from suppliers and/or a bank and so it is generally advisable to try get this in place even if your business doesn’t seem to have cash flow problems.
+The cash flow of a business can change suddenly, for example, due to rapid sales growth or unforeseen circumstances.
+More often than not, business owners wait until it’s too late to explore and implement such backup plans; it can take time and effort to obtain credit from suppliers and/or a bank so it is generally advisable to try to get this in place even if your business doesn’t seem to have cash flow problems.

 ALSO READ: Common Financial Management Mistakes That Are Costing Your Small Business BIG